Exhaust systems are a lot more complex than they might come across, and a lot of clever engineering goes into making them sound the way they do.

 Deleting just the muffler will make your exhaust louder, and deleting only the resonator will change the tone while keeping the volume the same.

-Different laws apply depending on where you live, so double-check local rules and regulations before you do a muffler delete.
+Different laws apply depending on where you live, so double-check local rules and regulations before you do anything to your muffler.
 Sometimes they are illegal to perform.

 If muffler deletes are illegal where you live, you might still be able to delete the resonator as their removal does not increase overall noise levels.